 Here's a suggestive entry from The Concise Oxford Turkish Dictionary, my edition dated 1959.
 The word-heading here is boya, which means "dye, paint, colour."

 birbirinin gözünü boyamak, (of two parties) to pretend to believe something when each knows the other does not believe it.

 [Added later : I should also have given the literal translation: "to dye each other's eyes."]

 The news from Turkey.
 To get a handle on how Turkey sees the world, it helps to check off the nations that border it.
 Here they are, counter-clockwise from the west: Bulgaria, Greece, Syria, Iraq, Iran, Azerbaijan (just a ten-mile sliver), Armenia, Georgia.
 Some neighborhood.

 Right now it's Syria that the Turks are most bothered about.
 They most especially do not want a flood of refugees coming in from Syria's disorders.
 Note from that story, by the way (sixth paragraph), that most of Turkey's 550-mile border with Syria is "heavily mined."

 We news commentators might as well set up the phrase "do not want a flood of refugees" as a one-stroke keyboard macro, especially when writing about the Muslim world.

 What do Russians do on vacation?
 What do you think?
+[Link, defunct when archiving, to a story in Today's Zaman, the local English-language newspaper, headline: Third Russian Tourist Dies of Alcohol Poisoning in Bodrum.]
 They're Russian.